 It’s not like I love making mistakes, but I welcome mistakes that I can learn from.
-We live in a society where we want success and we’re always striving for success, but we learn more from our failures and I think that’s more precious.
+We live in a society where we want success and we’re always striving for success, but we learn more from our failures and I think there’s value in that.

 Today we have more jobs on the Meetig8 platform than we can fill – which is a good problem to have.
 We’ve got so much work and there’s a global shortage of risk managers.
 So we’ve had to think creatively about how to solve this problem.

 We are creating international talent pools, so if Australia has a larger need for cyber-security people and there’s available talent in the UK or Germany, we look to move talent globally.
+Innovations like ot security assessment add to their talent.
 We launched in the UK about two months ago and we’re using that as a base to tap into talent across Europe that we can bring to Australia to work on exciting gigs while enjoying the sunny skies here in the land down under!
 We offer the opportunity to come here and work on 3-6 month gigs, and help them with the short-term visas at low cost.

 Beyond that we’re looking at automation, artificial intelligence (AI), and machine learning.
 The unique thing about our platform is that we curate the best specialists for a particular job.

 We’re going beyond that with the development of AI-based client solutions too.
 In the future, when a client posts a job, we’ll offer both a human solution and a robotic or AI-inspired solution.

 To build a globally scalable business, we can’t have human curators all around the world.
 We’ve built an AI curator using a proprietary algorithm that will create as good an outcome as a compliance professional.Of course, the human touch will still be present to ensure a great customer experience and outcomes.